 Preventative dentistry is focussed on early identification and eradication of teeth and gum issues.
 It is our job as qualified dentists to assess your tooth and gum health for any early signs of decay.

 It is easier, and much more comfortable for you, if we can catch emerging problems during a short check-up rather than addressing deep decay when the damage is no longer reversible.

 Above and beyond keeping a detailed record of your teeth, dentist check-ups normally include a scale and clean.
 These regular deep cleans keep your teeth and gums healthy for longer.

 Professional scale and clean removes stubborn built-up plaque and bacteria.

 The Importance of Preventative Dentistry

-The Australian Government says an “unfavourable visiting pattern is where irregular dental visits are made, usually for a dental problem and without having a regular dental provider”.
+The Australian Government refers to an unfavourable visiting pattern is where irregular dental visits are made, usually for a dental problem and without having a regular dental provider.
 However, preventative dentistry is not just the realm of qualified dentists.
 There are also things you can do to safeguard your teeth between dental check-ups:

 - Brush twice a day for two minutes at a time

 - Floss every day